3DMIN/3DMIN.github.io/_build/box.md

 Holes and dents in the box' surface can be closed by the application of filling material.
 For the 2K filling material to work, tis two components needs to be mixed together thorroughly.
 For this, take some of the first material and put it to a wooden surface, then add a small amount of the second material and mix the two components with a spatula.

-<span class="note">Mix only as much as you will be able to use within the next 10 minutes</span>
+<div class="note">Mix only as much as you will be able to use within the next 10 minutes</div>

 Apply it with a scraper to the groves and cracks and remove excess immediatly.

-<span class="note">Remove excess material when it is still fresh; dry material gets very hard and therefore takes a lot of time to sand away.</span>
+<div class="note">Remove excess material when it is still fresh; dry material gets very hard and therefore takes a lot of time to sand away.</div>

 ![Fill groves and cracks with filling material using a scraper](/images/box/IMG_2403.jpg) *Fill groves and cracks with filling material using a scraper.*